 Not Authorized to Access Mobile Services¶

-Problem: When attempting to log in to SAP Cloud Platform Mobile Services, you receive the message You are not authorized to access Cloud Platform mobile services.
+Problem: When attempting to log in to SAP Mobile Services, you receive the message You are not authorized to access SAP Mobile Services.
 Log in with the correct role, or contact the System Administrator.

-Workaround: The user log on account must contain the correct roles before SAP Cloud Platform Mobile Services grants access to users.
+Workaround: The user log on account must contain the correct roles before SAP Mobile Services grants access to users.
 Ask the account administrator to verify that the account includes an appropriate role.

-Problem: If a custom identity provider was configured in SAP Cloud Platform Cockpit, you may get a 403 error when you access Mobile Services cockpit.
+Problem: If a custom identity provider was configured in SAP Business Technology Platform Cockpit, you may get a 403 error when you access SAP mobile service cockpit.

 - Verify that the appropriate roles have been granted to the correct user ID.
 See Set Up Customer Accounts.

-The user ID in a role assignment must match the authenticated subject in the SAML Assertion that the IDP returns to SAP Cloud Platform.
+The user ID in a role assignment must match the authenticated subject in the SAML Assertion that the IDP returns to SAP Business Technology Platform.

 - To troubleshoot the error, install a browser plugin that helps you capture the SAML Request/Response, for example,